Dow Industrials Fall Sharply, Now On Pace to Close at a 10% Correction

 Microsoft warned Wednesday that supply-chain disruptions from the coronavirus would hurt sales this quarter, making it the second major tech company -- after Apple -- to lower expectations because of the epidemic.

-With Thursday's losses, only one sectors of the S&P 500 -- the utilities group -- was sitting in positive territory for the year.
-The stock index as a whole was down 5.7% for 2020.
+With Thursday's losses, only one sector of the S&P 500 -- the utilities group -- was sitting in positive territory for the year.
+The stock index as a whole was down 6.2% for 2020.

 European indexes also dropped, with the Stoxx Europe 600 tumbling 3.7%.
 In Asia, Japan's Nikkei 225 closed 2.1% lower, while South Korea's Kospi declined 1%.